-The System Configuration allows you to easily view the settings made in the configuration file zeusafm.conf.
-In this configuration file the global settings for the interaction of the individual system components are specified.
+The System Configuration allows you to easily view the settings made in the configuration file sting-rayaf.conf.
+In this configuration file the global settings for the interaction of the individual system components are specified (see also Configuring the Decider).